xianfei/Imagine-plus/README.md

 What's changed in this fork:

+- UI improvements
+- More settings (keep metadata, progressive encode, etc.)
+- Added support for HEIC Decode
+- Added support for WebP Encode/Decode
-- Added support for AVIF format
+- Added support for AVIF Encode/Decode

+Supported formats:

 |  | from JPG | from PNG | from WebP | from AVIF | from HEIC |
 | --- | --- | --- | --- | --- | --- |